Skip to contents

 Setting values in a function

-The goal of the this function is to provide simple invasive factors as parameters.
+Now let’s visualize how the avocado area fraction looks like.
 The internal implementation and program deals with object of terra (Hijmans 2023) and igraph(Csardi and Nepusz 2006) .
-The primary object is of type SpatRaster from terra .
-To get started, we will use quick way to obtain raster and later we will understand the details.
+The primary object is of type SpatRaster from terra.

 #> class : SpatRaster